freeformz/master_blaster/README.md

 # Asumptions

+Although it's disabled atm, it assumes any security is provided by postgres' auth + SSL.

 it's meant to feed data to workers.
 It's up to the workers to verify that it can / should do the work and ensure locking.

 it's not durable.
 It's assumed that the class that appends jobs to the queue either handles that or it's not necessary.